 The governor's statement, how does he not hear his own words?

-We'll deliver the baby, we'll make the baby comfortable, the mother will decide if the baby stops breathing, whether to resuscitate, and then we'll have a discussion about what we want to do here.
+And then we'll have a discussion about what we want to do here.

-The ultimate in innocence, incapable of doing anything to protect themselves.
+Meanwhile, there is a viable human being laying right there, the ultimate in innocence, incapable of doing anything to protect themselves.

-And the question has to be do we as a society have a moral compass and conscience that sees the value of that kid perfectly formed right there.
+And the question has to be, do we as a society have a moral compass and conscience that sees the value of that kid perfectly formed right there?

-Um anyway, I hope that answers your question, but that sums it up for me.
+Anyway, I hope that answers your question, but that sums it up for me.

-And I think a lot of people this week have learned a lot and why the Democrats have now made this a top priority, and it's spreading to state after state.
+And I think a lot of people this week have learned a lot and why the Democrats have now made this a top priority.

 It's inexplicable on so many levels.